Hidden

 Soft washing was developed by AC Lockyer with his knowledge and experience in plant sciences and horticulture.
 AC knew that the bacteria, mold, fungi, and algae growing on the exterior of buildings were more closely associated with an infection than a stain.
 Knowing this, AC drew from his experiences and combined the technology of treating pests and fungi on plants with compatible cleaning chemicals, thereby inventing a method of soft washing.

 Soft washing is an alternative to pressure/power washing that does not use harmful high pressure.
-Soft washing extensively cleans surfaces as well as kills the bacteria that are the root source of staining on roofing systems, as well as other structure surface areas.
+Soft washing extensively cleans surfaces and kills the bacteria that are the root source of staining on roofing systems, as well as other structural materials.

 What Types of Chemicals Are Used?